WinstonWolfie/supermemo_vim_ahk/docs/supermemo_setup.md

 Many features (read points, page marks, time stamps, "Use online progress") store markers in the first HTML component of a source element.

 Rules:
-- The first HTML component must be empty or contain only the marker at the very top.
+- The top of the first HTML component must stay reserved for the marker.
-- Dont put titles or notes in that first HTML component.
+- For reader/local-file source elements, the simplest setup is an otherwise empty first HTML component.
+- For browser/online imports, a reference block or imported content can live below the marker, but dont put your own notes above it.

-Why: The automation checks that the first HTML is clean and that the marker is the first content.
-If it isnt, youll see "Go to source and try again?" or have markers overwritten.
+Why: the automation checks that the marker is still the first detected content.
+If it isnt, youll see "Go to source and try again?" or have markers ignored/overwritten.

 ---